yooper/php-text-analysis/README.md

 PHP Text Analysis is a library for performing Information Retrival (IR) and Natural Language Processing (NLP) tasks using the PHP language.
 All the documentation for this project can be found in the wiki.

-Exammples For PHP Text Analysis
+Examples For PHP Text Analysis
 =============
 https://github.com/yooper/php-text-analysis-examples